Acrivastine is an antihistamine medicine that helps the symptoms of allergies.

 In rare cases, it's possible to have a serious allergic reaction (anaphylaxis) to acrivastine.

-These aren't all the side effects of acrivastine.
+These are not all the side effects of acrivastine.
 For a full list, see the leaflet inside your medicines packet.

 What to do about:

-- feeling dizzy - lie down until the dizziness passes, then get up slowly.
+- feeling dizzy – lie down until the dizziness passes, then get up slowly.
 Move slowly and carefully.
-Avoid coffee, cigarettes, alcohol and recreational drugs.
-If the dizziness doesn't get better within a couple of days, speak to your pharmacist or doctor.
+It's best to avoid coffee, cigarettes, alcohol and recreational drugs.
+If the dizziness does not get better within a couple of days, speak to your pharmacist or doctor.

 Acrivastine and breastfeeding

-Some medicines and acrivastine interfere with each other and increase the chances of you having side effects.
+Some medicines affect how acrivastine works or can increase the chances of you having side effects.

 Check with your pharmacist or doctor if you're taking: